unit-io/unitdb/docs/usage.md

 ## Key characteristics
 - 100% Go
+- Can store larger-than-memory data sets
 - Optimized for fast lookups and writes
-- Can store larger-than-memory data sets
+- Stores topic trie in memory and all other data is persisted to disk
+- Supports writing billions of messages (or metrics) per hour with very low memory usages
 - Data is safely written to disk with accuracy and high performant block sync technique
 - Supports opening database with immutable flag
 - Supports database encryption
 - Supports time-to-live on message entries
 - Supports writing to wildcard topics
-- Queried data is returned complete and correct

 ## Table of Contents
  * [Quick Start](#Quick-Start)